johsteffens/beth/doc/bcore/btcl.md

 ```
 embed ( "path_to_another_file.txt" )
 ```
-If the file path is relative it is taken relative to the folder in which the current source is located.
+If the file path is relative, it is taken relative to the folder in which the current source is located.

 The file is embedded in the current frame (no dedicated frame).
 This allows defining variables (functions) in the embedded file to be used outside the embedding.